Malon Al-Jiboori

 Malon Maurice Al-Jiboori (born August 1, 1997) is an American rugby union player who plays for the United States men's national rugby sevens team and the United States men's national team (XVs).
+He currently plays for Ealing Trailfinders and the Houston SaberCats in Major League Rugby (MLR).

-Al-Jiboori previously represented the United States at the international level with multiple age-grade sides.He currently plays for Ealing Trailfinders.
+Al-Jiboori previously represented the United States at the international level with multiple age-grade sides.

 Early life

 Al-Jiboori was born on August 1, 1997.
 Al-Jiboori grew up in Tulsa, Oklahoma, and attended Union High School.
 Al-Jiboori played American football throughout his youth, earned a college football scholarship, and aspired to play in the NFL.
 However, Al-Jiboori began playing rugby at the age of 16, after watching an older brother play the game.
 Ultimately, he would decline his football scholarship offer and leave Tulsa to attend Lindenwood University and play for the school's rugby teams.
 He was named Division 1-A Player of the Week on January 26, 2016 for his performances against Saint Mary's and Santa Clara.
 During the summer of 2016, Al-Jiboori spent time training with Super Rugby's Brumbies.